-Only when responses from the applicant and information from the federal data hub continue to not be reconciled as reasonable compatible is the applicant pended.
+Only when responses from the applicant and information from the federal data hub, or other electronic data source continue to not be reconciled as reasonably compatible is the applicant pended.

 EXCEPTION: Citizenship and immigration status must be verified regardless of the citizens explanation of discrepancies.